 Every group must send their applications to [email protected] by Saturday, January 14th, 2023 at 11:59 PM EST.

 There are a number of positions that are hired every fall with space reserved for first years!
 Application information can be found on Twitter, Facebook, or the Jobs and Applications page on the website.
 Below are a list of positions available for first years.

-The External Relations Committee (ERC) aims to help promote Queen’s Engineering in a positive way while giving back to the community.
-Some fun events include holding a 24-hour snow fort building contest, getting to design a float for the Santa Clause Parade and much more!
-For more information, please contact: firstname.lastname@example.org.
+The Outreach Team (OT) aims to help promote Queen’s Engineering in a positive way while giving back to the community.
+The Outreach Team also works with external campus groups to run joint events for all Queen’s students.
+Some fun events include sponsoring a kids hockey team, getting to design a float for the Santa Clause Parade and much more!
+For more information, please contact: [email protected].